-Common Sense Financial Planning Ltd is part of Sense Network Ltd. This privacy notice explains how we use any personal information we collect about you.
+Common Sense Financial Planning Ltd is an appointed representative of Cotswold Independent Financial Services Limited.
+This privacy notice explains how we use any personal information we collect about you.

 What information do we collect about you?

 We collect information about you when you request us to provide you with quotes for our services and engage us for financial planning/financial advice/investment management services.
 This information will relate to your personal and financial circumstances.
 It may also include special categories of personal data such as data about your health, if this is necessary for the provision of our services.

 We may also collect information when you voluntarily complete client surveys or provide feedback to us.